T-Fermat integers: Introduction

-After this, the vector of our investigations had changed to its opposite and we started to make attempts of discovering composite almost-prime numbers.
-In particular, we want to view the set of composite almost-primes as a special infinite subset of Carmichael numbers.
-So, the following strengthened version of \ref{ExistAlmostPrime} arises naturally. \begin{conjecture} There are infinitely many composite almost-prime numbers. \end{conjecture} While trying to identify an almost-prime number, we sought to translate the condition of being almost-prime into the language of polynomials, algebraic number theory, and linear algebra--areas that offer a rich collection of powerful techniques.
-One of the main results we obtained in this direction is the following
+This result shifted the focus of our investigation toward the search for composite T-Fermat integers.
+In particular, we aim to view the set of composite T-Fermat integers as a special subset of Carmichael numbers.
+Thus, the following strengthened version of Question \ref{ExistAlmostPrime} arises naturally. \begin{conjecture} There are infinitely many composite T-Fermat integers. \end{conjecture} In trying to identify a T-Fermat integer, we sought to translate the T-Fermat integer condition into the language of polynomials, algebraic number theory, and linear algebra.
+These areas provide a rich toolkit of advanced methods, allowing us to establish the following key result: